aiplanethub/mini-bootcamp-introduction-to-pandas/checking-and-filling-missing-data/1489-Checking and Filling Missing Data.md

-* There is still a missing value in 'Marks%' column.
+* There is still a missing value in the 'Marks%' column.
 Let's say we want to fill the missing value in this column with the mean of the marks scored by other people.